-This indicates the percent of residents that were able to retain mobility over time.
+This tells you the percentage of residents that remained mobile levels over time.
 Retaining mobility can be a good sign for residents' health.

-This datapoint measures the number of times residents are hospitalized per 1,000 days of patient care.
-Staying out of the hospital is important to preserving the physical well-being of nursing home residents.
+This metric measures the number of hospitalizations per 1,000 days of patient care.
+Avoiding the hospital is critical to maintaining the physical well-being of nursing home residents.

 Short-term Care: Rehospitalizations

-This datapoint measures the number of rehospitalizations per thousand days of short-term resident care.
-Avoiding rehospitalizations during rehabilitation is key to restoring the health of residents.
+This metric tracks the number of rehospitalizations per thousand days of short-term resident care.

 Short-term Care: ER Visits

 In Kendal at Ithaca, 8.8 Percentage of Patients